ModClean/modclean/README.md

 ---

-## Tests
-This module has a good number of tests written for it that should cover most (if not all cases).
-If you would like to run the tests, please install `mocha` globally and install the `devDependencies` for this module.
-You can run the tests by calling `npm test`.
-The tests are ran using this modules own `node_modules` folder.

----

 ## Issues
 If you find any bugs with either ModClean or the CLI Utility, please feel free to open an issue.
 Any feature requests may also be poseted in the issues.